 In order to maintain the security of its systems, protect its staff and detect fraud and other crimes, Adam & Company reserves the right to monitor all internet communications, including web and email traffic, into and out of its domains.
 Monitoring includes checks for, but not limited to; viruses and other malignant code, criminal activity, and use or content which is unauthorised.

 We may ask you to provide your name and personal contact details if you wish more information about our products and services.
-This data is used to provide you with the information you request, and may be retained to keep you informed by mail or telephone or other reasonable methods of products and services offered by Adam & Company plc.
-If you would prefer not to receive marketing information, please advise us by writing to Adam & Company, 25 St Andrew Square, Edinburgh, EH2 1AF.
+This data is used to provide you with the information you request, and may be retained to keep you informed by mail or telephone or other reasonable methods of products and services offered by Adam & Company, a business name of The Royal Bank of Scotland plc.
+If you would prefer not to receive marketing information, please advise us by writing to Adam & Company, 6-8 George Street, Edinburgh EH2 2PF.

-This policy is relevant to Retail and Professional clients to whom Adam & Company owes contractual or agency obligations.
-It sets out our standards and methodology and explains how we ensure business is conducted in line with current regulation and in particular the Markets in Financial Instruments Directive (‘MiFID’) and corresponding Financial Conduct Authority (‘FCA’) rules.
+This policy explains how we arrange and execute Client Orders in Financial Instruments.
+It sets out our standards and methodology in taking all sufficient steps to obtain the best possible result for our clients when carrying out investment orders on their behalf and explains how we ensure that business is conducted in line with current regulation, in particular the Markets in Financial Instruments Directive ('MiFID I' and 'MiFID II') and corresponding Financial Conduct Authority ('FCA') rules.

 This list of execution venues is not exhaustive.
 We are not required to use these venues on every occasion and therefore we reserve the right to use other execution venues.
 Where we deem appropriate we may add or remove any execution venues from this list.
 This list will be reviewed and updated where necessary or on at least an annual basis.
 You will be notified separately of any material changes to these venues.
 You are encouraged to therefore refer to the current list of execution venues from time to time.